What’s on in Leeds? Food, film and festive kids’ events

 Leeds West Indian Carnival has been taking to the streets for over 50 years and plays an important part of what’s on in Leeds as the city’s thriving community comes together to throw a big party.
 Street performers will be decked out in some incredible costumes (feathers, sequins and glitter oh my!) while infectious tunes play overhead and platters of delicious West Indian cuisine are served up.
 The colour, spectacle and simply the sheer joy on display will be more than enough to get your gang immersed in the culture and it’s a great way to open their eyes to different ways of doing things.

-- Light Night Leeds, 4th - 5th October, all over the city including Town Hall:
+- Light Night Leeds, October 2019 (dates TBC), all over the city including Town Hall:

 Come and see the city in a new light (ahem) at Light Night Leeds!
 With interactive installations and incredible projections, the city becomes a luminous labyrinth across 10 different zones.
 Last year a collection of giant desk lamps illuminated Briggate and you can expect something just as surreal this time around with a programme filled with exhibitions, dance, music and brilliant street performances.
 Not only is it a true spectacle but it’s free, so with that glowing recommendation in mind, give it a go!

-- Lotherton’s Christmas Experience, 24th November – 23rd December, Lotherton Hall:
+- Lotherton’s Christmas Experience, 2019 dates TBC, Lotherton Hall:

 The Twelve Days of Christmas will be brought to life with masses of festive fanfare at Lotherton’s Christmas Experience.
 The main challenge will be where to explore first, although we’re pretty sure kids will make a beeline for Santa and the North Pole.
 Watch as his elves go about their business in the workshop and take part in crafts and storytelling, with an essential cup of cocoa in hand!
 Then there’s the Twelve Days of Christmas Walk through the Captains Wood where drummers are drumming and turtle doves are flocking.
 Plus everything is nestled beneath a twinkling canopy - truly magical.